 This is the perfect spot for some outdoor adventure.
 I joined a 4WD safari tour venturing high into the mountains.
 Forget trying this with a car or campervan – there’s no chance.
 Sat in an 8-wheeled Argo vehicle, we swept across boulders and through deep puddles of icy water.
 It’s bumpy but the views across the glacier and mountain are well worth it!

 Heading further south, you’ll reach Invercargill - a jumping off point for Stewart Island (which is really off the beaten track).
-It’s the southern-most tip of New Zealand and next stop is Antarctica!
+It’s the southern-most tip of New Zealand, and the next stop is Antarctica!

 Continuing on through Mount Aspiring National Park, you’ll reach the awesome Fox and Franz Josef Glaciers – this region’s biggest attractions.
 The mighty rivers of ice, ancient rainforests and blue waters of Lake Matheson are truly spectacular too.
 I highly recommend a helicopter trip across the ice fields if you have the chance (and budget!).

-I’m so glad I made this trip (albeit a whistle stop adventure).
-I now understand exactly why everyone raves about this country - it’s truly stunning and so easy to get around.
+I’m so glad I made this trip (albeit a whistle-stop adventure).
+I now understand exactly why everyone raves about New Zealand - it’s truly stunning and so easy to get around.
 I’d love to go back as soon as possible but might wait until I can spare a couple of months rather than weeks as there is just too much to see!